Karenzhang7717/airflow_pipeline/README.md

+The project is designed using Airflow and Docker.
+Since processing data from X-lab and X-processing can involve a sequence of operations, DAGs in Airflow will play an important role as they can be individually retried on failure and restarted when operation failed.
+Scheduler in Airflow makes it convenient for scheduling routine data processing tasks.
+Docker enables more efficient use of system resources, and makes it faster for software delivery cycles.

 # Server info

-The project is designed to be deployed using Docker and Airflow.
+The project is designed to be deployed using Docker and Apache Airflow.
 The user interface can be accessed by:

 http://localhost:8080/home